dhurlburtusa/shortcuts/ansible/ansible-notes.md

 ## Inventory

-Basically a list of managed nodes using IP addresses or hostnames.
+Basically a list of managed nodes (aka hosts) using IP addresses or hostnames.
+The hosts are referenced in playbooks.

 * May be static or dynamic.
 * May be in different formats depending on inventory plugins.